What is My Skin Type?

 Use Two Different Moisturizers

 It’s important to use moisturizer, but with combination skin, it can be hard to find the right balance between a cream that treats the dryness found on the cheeks and the oily areas found on the T-zone.
-In these cases, it’s a good idea to add two different moisturizers to your skin care regimen.
+In these cases, it’s a good idea to use two different moisturizers in your skin care regimen.
 Use a heavier moisturizer on your cheek area, or any skin that’s excessively dry, and use a lighter moisturizer on the oily parts of your face.

 Be Sure to Exfoliate

 Exfoliating is essential for those with combination skin.
 Dead skin cells on the dry part of the face will be sloughed off, while clogged pores will be unblocked and cleared.
-BioClarity products contain the highest allowable concentration of salicylic acid, a natural exfoliator that can help unclog pores and slough off dead skin cells that can lead to dull-looking skin.
+BioClarity skincare products contain the highest allowable concentration of salicylic acid, a natural exfoliator that can help unclog pores and slough off dead skin cells that can lead to dull-looking skin.